COVID-19 Preparedness and Response Plan

-Grosse Pointe City Hall reopened Monday, June 15, with COVID-19 precautions in place.
-The City requests that if you can conduct your City business online, by mail or email or phone, please continue to do so.
-There is a newly installed drop box at the entrance to City Hall to use to simply and easily drop off payments, absentee ballots, or other documents and applications without having to go inside.
-When you do go inside, please be aware there is a seven person visitor limit.
-Visitors and City staff must maintain 6 foot distances and wear masks.
-Counter shields and other protective measures are in place.
-If you need to meet with a staff person, please make an appointment in advance.
+Grosse Pointe City Hall and Municipal Court is currently closed to the public, but fully operational with COVID-19 precautions in place.
+Remaining consistent with the new State Health order, City Hall will remain closed to the public, except by appointment, through January 15, 2021.
+The City requests that you conduct your City business online, by mail, email, or phone.
+There is a newly installed drop box at the entrance to City Hall to simply and easily drop off payments, absentee ballots, or other City related documents without having to go inside.
 Thank you for your cooperation in trying to prevent the spread of COVID-19.
-The full City Hall reopening plans is stated below:
+The full updated City Hall plan is stated below:

 The Grosse Pointe City Hall has implemented physical changes that are intended to comply with recommended COVID-19 precautions including: